enwa1ker/enwa1ker/README.md

 Frontend Developer👨‍💻

-- 🔭 I’m currently working on GAGAGA HUB
+- 🔭 I’m currently looking for a job

--  ✉️  You can contact me at [mail](mailto:etendaus@gmail.com)
+-  ✉️  You can contact me at [mail](mailto:eakbagysov@gmail.com)

-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently explore Vue

 - ❓ Ask me about anything for Frontend development